Chernobyl: 26 April 1986: Chernobyl disaster

 After the nuclear disaster at the Chernobyl Nuclear Power Plant; the worst nuclear disaster in history, the city of Chernobyl was evacuated on 5 May 1986.
 Along with the residents of the nearby city of Pripyat, built as a home for the plant's workers, the population was relocated to the newly built city of Slavutych.
 While Pripyat remains completely abandoned with no remaining inhabitants, Chernobyl has since hosted a small population.

 Independent Ukrainian era (1991–present)

 With the dissolution of the Soviet Union in 1991, Chernobyl remained part of Ukraine within the Chernobyl Exclusion Zone which Ukraine inherited from the Soviet Union.

 2022 Russian occupation of Chernobyl

-During the Russian invasion of Ukraine, Russian forces captured the city on 24 February.
+On 24 February 2022, shortly after the 2022 Russian invasion of Ukraine, Russian forces captured the city.
 Following the capture of Chernobyl, the Russian army used the city as a staging point for attacks on Kyiv.
 Ukrainian officials reported that the radiation levels in the city had started to rise due to recent military activity causing radioactive dust to ascend into the air.
 Hundreds of Russian soldiers were suffering from radiation poisoning after digging trenches in a contaminated area, and one died.
 On 31 March it was reported that Russian forces had left the exclusion zone.
 Ukrainian authorities reasserted control over the area on 2 April.